 Salmon has got to be one of the tastiest fish in the world.

-It is apart of many different cultures around the world.
-One of my favorite ways to eat salmon is smoked, with a dollop of mustard.
+Salmon is part of many different cultures around the world.
+One of my favorite ways to eat salmon is smoked with a dollop of mustard.

 Not only is it delicious smoked salmon is packed full f flavor and health benefits.